-Scaling Text in Word is another text effect to make the text larger or smaller.
-Scale stretches or contracts the horizontal width of the characters and spaces between.
+Scaling Text in Word is another Microsoft Word text effect to make the text larger or smaller.
+Specifically, the Scale option stretches or contracts the horizontal width of the characters and spaces between.

 Here’s an example of normal, 150% and 66% scaling.